turingschool/career-development-curriculum-site/module_two/mod2_week1.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Bl-NyiQHbHM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-A good rule of thumb is only include the technical skills you’re comfortable talking about in an interview.
+A good rule of thumb is to only include the technical skills you’re comfortable talking about in an interview.

 #### Section 4: Technical Projects
 Since you are a software developer now, your software projects are essential -- arguably, the **most** vital -- part of your new resume.